tc-tmmlt/modified-wordpress-docker-compose/README.md

-# WPDC - WordPress Docker Compose
+# FORK of WPDC - WordPress Docker Compose - be careful

 Easy WordPress development with Docker and Docker Compose.